Mahindra Racing | Formula E

 In the 2017/18 season, the team got off to a strong start before technical issues reduced Felix Rosenqvist's title hopes to nothing more than a distant dream.
 The team finished fourth overall, one place behind where it finished at the end of 2016/17.

-After a strong season Season 5, Mahindra headed into the 2019/20 campaign with the new M6Electro.
+After a strong Season 5, Mahindra headed into the 2019/20 campaign with the new M6Electro.
 Jerome D'Ambrosio closed out a two-year stint with the team with 16th in the standings and four top ten finishes over the season, seeing him edge former team-mate Pascal Wehrlein's Berlin replacement Alex Lynn by just a point.
 Lynn's exploits at Tempelhof were impressive.
 Three Super Pole appearances were backed up with good points in the final three rounds on the way to 17th in the Drivers' table.

 Such was the intensely competitive nature of Season 7 that Mahindra found itself down in ninth spot in the Teams' table.
-A stunning maiden win on home soil for Alex Lynn - as well as an expert suplex by Team Principal Dilbagh Gill in celebration in the pit-lane - crowned a glorious weekend for the team in London.
+A stunning maiden win on home soil for Alex Lynn - as well as an expert suplex by Team Principal Dilbagh Gill in celebration in the pit lane - crowned a glorious weekend for the team in London.
 A string of five retirements in 11 races stunted Alexander Sims' progress after an encouraging podium in Rome.
 He wound up ninth with Lynn finishing the season 12th in the Drivers' running thanks to podiums in New York and Valencia, on top of that victory in the UK capital.